WilsonPercival/WilsonPercival/Canvas layout scale bug/canvas_layout_scale_bug_eng.md

 ## Problem description

-Canvas исчезает когда мы увеличиваем layout scale.
+Canvas disappears when we increase layout scale.

 ## Attach a .c3p